About

-Sean Casten represents Illinois’ 6th Congressional District, located in the Chicago suburbs.
-Sean is committed to fighting to build a brighter, more sustainable future.
+Sean Casten represents Illinois’ 6th Congressional District located in the Chicago suburbs.
+Sean is committed to building a brighter, more affordable, and sustainable future.

-Since taking office, he has introduced and co-sponsored legislation in support of lowering inflation, creating jobs, affirming women’s rights, protecting our seniors, and advocating for clean energy.
+Since taking office, he has introduced and co-sponsored legislation in support of lowering costs, creating jobs, affirming women’s rights, protecting our seniors, and advocating for clean energy.

-Prior to his election to Congress, Sean co-founded and led Recycled Energy Development, which focused on lowering energy costs and reducing carbon emissions, all while creating jobs for the people of Illinois.
+Prior to his election to Congress, Sean co-founded and led companies in the 6th District which focused on lowering energy costs and reducing carbon emissions, all while creating jobs for the people of Illinois.

 Sean and his family live in Downers Grove, Illinois.